Will smart glasses become the next smart speaker?

 Third, the stability of video shooting.

 One is to add a focusing function in terms of function.
-Lightly touch the photo - taking button to focus first, find the center point of the picture, and then take a photo;
+Lightly touch the photo - taking button to focus first, find the center point of the picture, and then take a photo.

 The second is to add a distortion correction algorithm, which is also a standard operation for current smart glasses.